 So many verses in the Bible emphasize this important point:

 Trust in the Lord with all your heart, and lean not on your own understanding.
 (Proverbs 3:5)

 I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.
 (John 15:5)

 Come to me all you who are weary, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble of heart, and you will find rest for your souls.
 (Matthew 11:28)

 Rest in Our Work

-I first encountered the term “labor-rest” in a sermon by our senior pastor Dr. Mark Walker.
-As he defined it, labor-rest is the idea that even in my work I am not frantic because I am not trusting in my own resources or decision-making abilities, but rather relying on God’s wisdom and resources, allowing Him to guide and help me in the important work I do.
+I first encountered the term “labor-rest” in a sermon by our senior pastor, Dr. Mark Walker.
+As he defined it, labor-rest is the idea that even in our work we are not frantic because we are not trusting in our own resources or decision-making abilities, but rather relying on God’s wisdom and resources, allowing Him to guide and help us in the important work we do.